uccser/cs-unplugged/docs/source/author/topics.rst

 integrations by referencing the keys you specified in the curriculum areas configuration file.
 Only curriculum areas without any children can be added to items.

-There should only be one ``curriculum-areas.yaml`` file per language directory.
-If one already exists in the language directory then add new curriculum areas to this, rather than creating a new file.

 .. _adding-a-programming-challenge: